marquesarthur/cronicas-rpg/classes/druid-earthshaker.md

 # Earthshaker

 Druids that mold the earth to their will.
 An earthshaker has the fury of an earthquake  or the gentleness of drift sand.
 No one can tell.
-In battle, an earthshaker uses its druidic magic to create protective stone armour or to barrage enemis with stone pin missiles.
+In battle, an earthshaker uses its druidic magic to create protective stone armour or to barrage enemies with stone pin missiles.

 <br>